dahlbaek/datapackage-py/README.md

 rome,2017,2860000
 ```

-First we create a blank data package:
+First, we create a blank data package:

 ```python
 package = Package()
 ```

-Now we're ready to infer a data package descriptor based on data files we have.
-Because we have two csv files we use glob pattern `**/*.csv`:
+Now, we are ready to infer a data package descriptor based on data files we have.
+Because we have two csv files, we use the glob pattern `**/*.csv`:

 ```python
 package.infer('**/*.csv')